Genome-Organisation-Lab/CUT-TAG-analysis/README.md

 # CUT-TAG-analysis

-A set of command line tools for CUT&Tag data processing and analysis, adapted from the [tutorial](https://yezhengstat.github.io/CUTTag_tutorial/) by Zheng Y et al (2020).
-Protocol.io.
+A set of command line tools for CUT&Tag data processing and analysis, adapted from the [tutorial](https://yezhengstat.github.io/CUTTag_tutorial/) by Zheng Y *et al.* (2020) Protocol.io.

 ## Pre-requisites and dependencies
 * [trim-galore](https://github.com/FelixKrueger/TrimGalore)